Complete the following steps for the given functions. c. Gra... | Channels for Pearson+

 Asymptotes

 Asymptotes are lines that a graph approaches but never touches.
 They can be vertical, horizontal, or oblique.
-Vertical asymptotes occur where the function is undefined, typically at values that make the denominator zero.
-Horizontal asymptotes indicate the behavior of the function as x approaches infinity, showing the end behavior of the graph.
+Vertical asymptotes occur where the function is undefined, typically where the denominator equals zero.
+Horizontal asymptotes describe the behavior of a function as x approaches infinity, indicating the value the function approaches.
+Understanding asymptotes is crucial for accurately sketching the graph of rational functions.

 Recommended video: